 It looks kinda bizarre, but here's how it works: the first digit after the decimal point is written as d11 in the first number.
 So if the first term in our sequence were 0.164, we'd have d11 = 1, and d12 = 6, and d13 = 4.

 This is supposed to be a list of all the real numbers.
 However, it can't be, because we can find at least one number that didn't make it onto the list.
 We'll construct, one digit at a time, a real number between 0 and 1 that isn't in this list.
 The fun bus is leaving the station.
 Buckle up.

-For the first digit, choose any digit other than d11.
+For the first digit of our brand-new imagined decimal, choose any digit other than d11.
 For the second digit, choose any digit other than d22.
 For the third digit, choose any digit other than d33, and so on.